patrickkunka/mixitup/README.md

 MixItUp plays nice with your existing HTML and CSS, making it a great choice for responsive layouts and compatible with inline-flow, percentages, media queries, flexbox and more.

-For a live sandbox, full documentation, tutorials and more, please visit the [kunkalabs.com/mixitup](https://www.kunkalabs.com/mixitup/).
+For a live sandbox, full documentation, tutorials and more, please visit [kunkalabs.com/mixitup](https://www.kunkalabs.com/mixitup/).

 Migrating from MixItUp 2?
 Check out the [MixItUp 3 Migration Guide](./docs/mixitup-3-migration-guide.md).